VR-25/acc/README.md

 - [Must read - how to prolong lithium ion batteries lifespan](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries)
 - Android or KaiOS
-- Any root solution (e.g., [Magisk](https://github.com/topjohnwu/Magisk))
+- Any root solution (e.g., KernelSU, Magisk, SuperSU, etc)
-- [Busybox\*](https://github.com/Magisk-Modules-Repo/busybox-ndk) (only if not rooted with Magisk)
+- [Busybox\*](https://github.com/Magisk-Modules-Repo/busybox-ndk) (only if not rooted with KernelSU or Magisk)
-- Non-Magisk users can enable acc auto-start by running /data/adb/vr25/acc/service.sh, a copy of, or a link to it - with init.d or an app that emulates it.
+- Non KernelSU/Magisk installs require a way of running `/data/adb/vr25/acc/service.sh` on boot to initialize acc.
 - Terminal emulator
-- Text editor (optional)
+- Root text editor (optional)

-\* A busybox binary can simply be placed in /data/adb/vr25/bin/.
+\* A busybox binary can simply be placed in `/data/adb/vr25/bin/`.
-Permissions (0755) are set automatically, as needed.
+Permissions (`0755`) are set automatically, as needed.
-Precedence: /data/adb/vr25/bin/busybox > Magisk's busybox > system's busybox
+Precedence: /data/adb/vr25/bin/busybox > KernelSu's or Magisk's busybox > system's busybox

-Other executables or static binaries can also be placed in /data/adb/vr25/bin/ (with proper permissions) instead of being installed system-wide.
+Other executables or static binaries can also be placed in `/data/adb/vr25/bin/` (with proper permissions) instead of being installed system-wide.

 ---